Feeling frustrated because your dryer won’t heat up even after running it for an hour or more?

 How to fix a Samsung dryer not heating up

-The simple fixes listed below won’t hurt and can help rule out other potential issues with your dryer.
 As a bonus, some of these steps might even enhance your dryer’s performance in the long run.

 1. Check the cycle setting